Best Blues Artists

 19 Willie Dixon

-Composed the most influential songs ever who made many guitarists famous.
+Composed the most influential songs ever, which made many guitarists famous.

 20 Joe Bonamassa Joe Bonamassa is an American blues rock guitarist, singer and songwriter.
 When he was only 12 years old, Bonamassa opened for B.B.
 King.
 He was born 8th May 1977.
 He is known to be one of the greatest blues guitarists ever.

 Love Joe Bonamassa, beautiful guitar player and a wonderful voice!
-He puts on a great show, I've seen 4 so far!
+He puts on a great show.
+I've seen four so far!
 Slow Gin is my favorite song!

-Blues of Desperation, Driving Toward The Daylight, Different Shades Of Blue!
+Blues of Desperation, Driving Toward the Daylight, Different Shades of Blue!
 WOW!
-Definitely should be higher in the list!
+Definitely should be higher on the list!

 21 Gary Moore Robert William Gary Moore was a Northern Irish musician, most widely recognised as a singer, songwriter, and virtuoso rock and blues guitarist.